Shungite: Properties, Facts and Photos

 Not all shungite contains fullerenes.
 A scientific study in 1998 found fullerenes in some material that was used.
 Out of twelve shungite stones from Karelia, fullerenes were found in three. (ref: Parthasarathy et al.)

-Fullerenes were discovered in 1985 and quickly attracted attention from different fields of science.
-Today, they are widely used in industry, particularly in medicine.
+Fullerenes were identified in 1985 and quickly attracted attention from different fields of science.
+Today, they are widely used in industry, particularly in medical research.

-Replication of the HIV virus can be suppressed by a combination of antiviral compounds.
-It's therefore believed fullerenes could one day be used to help combat HIV and other viral diseases.
+A combination of antiviral compounds can suppress replication of the HIV virus.
+It's therefore believed fullerenes may one day be used to help combat HIV and other viral diseases.

 These findings have led to some wild claims about the benefits of shungite when used in alternative therapies for healing.